 Plain past form ら、~

 You should have one of the following:

 If you wish to join this course in January, please contact the short courses office.

 The course will include formative evaluation (to help you assess your strengths and weaknesses), an oral presentation and continuous support from your tutor.
 All evaluation will take place in a relaxed and informal setting.

 Students are advised to purchase their own copy of the book, either online or most major bookshops.

 Takayuki Ogura has been teaching Japanese as a foreign language in London for over ten years to students from diverse backgrounds.

-Taka also has extensive experience in dealing with business people, in particular employees of banks, insurance companies, diplomats and other financial institutions.
+Taka also has extensive experience teaching Japanese for business, in particular for banks, insurance companies and to diplomats.